NJIT-CS490-SP21/Mucic-App/README.md

 ## Flask
     Flask is a lightweight WSGI web application framework which will help use to connect our backend with frontend created with html and css.
 ## Spotify Artist API
-    It is a API Provided by Spotify INC, A music providing company to retrive  infromation about a track in JSON format.
+    It is an API Provided by Spotify INC, A music providing company to retrive  infromation about a track in JSON format.
+## Genius API:
+    It is an API Provided by Genius, a company which provides lyrics of songs and other details about the song.
+## Bootstrap:
+    Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+## Google Fonts Api:
+    Google Font API is a web service that supports high-quality open source font files that can be used on your web designs easily.
 # Lirbaries to install:
   1.  ```Requests```: to request data from the api.